ligato/docs/docs/developer-guide/kvscheduler.md

      - _DOES NOT_ re-read intended configuration from NB, and assumes it is up-to-date
      -  Used periodically to resync, even without interacting with the NB.

+You can initiate a downstream resync using the [agentctl config resync](../user-guide/agentctl.md#config) command, or the [KV Scheduler resync REST API](../api/api-kvs.md#downstream-resync)

 ---

 ### Transactions

-The KV Scheduler groups related changes and applies them as a transaction.
-This is not supported by all NB interfaces.
+The KV Scheduler groups and applies related changes as a transaction.
+However, not all NB interfaces support this function.
 For example, changes from the etcd data store are received one at a time.

 To leverage the transaction support, you must use the [localclient](../user-guide/concepts.md#client-v2) for the same process, or [gRPC](https://github.com/ligato/cn-infra/tree/master/rpc/grpc) for remote access.

-Inside the KV Scheduler, transactions are queued and executed synchronously.
+The KV Scheduler queues and asynchronously executes transactions.
 This simplifies the algorithm and avoids concurrency issues.

 ---

 The KV Scheduler splits [transaction processing](https://github.com/ligato/vpp-agent/blob/9e4fee3138c423ed33af72ca5ea5d41b868324c1/plugins/kvscheduler/txn_process.go#L117) into several stages.

+The primary functions of the simulation and execution stages consist of the following:

 - **Simulation:**
     - generates the transaction plan consisting of a set of _planned operations_.